-All utilities and other covered entities shall include information regarding workforce diversity and board diversity in annual reports, starting March 2024.
-The Commission's staff will implement this mandatory reporting requirement.
-The Commission's staff will provide the mandatory reporting requirements to the service list of R.21-03-010 (or successor proceeding) and place the requirements on the Commission's webpage for GO 156.
+All utilities and other covered entities will include information regarding current reporting in other jurisdictions on workforce diversity and board diversity in annual reports, starting March 2023.
+The Commission's staff will develop further reporting requirement during a phase 2 of Rulemaking 21-03-010.
+The Commission's staff will provide the reporting requirements to the service list of Rulemaking 21-03-010 (or successor proceeding) and place the requirements on the Commission's webpage for GO 156.